-Roads for All: Good Practice Guide for Roads41 sets out Transport Scotland's requirements for inclusive design in the construction, operation and maintenance of road infrastructure to ensure the needs of disabled people are integrated into design.
+Roads for All: Good Practice Guide for Roads37 sets out Transport Scotland's requirements for inclusive design in the construction, operation and maintenance of road infrastructure to ensure the needs of disabled people are integrated into design.
 The Guide describes some of the barriers created by infrastructure that restrict access for disabled people including lack of suitable parking facilities, lack of dropped kerbs, poor condition of footways, inadequate crossing facilities and a difficulty in boarding and alighting from public transport vehicles; sets out the key elements in the inclusive design process; describes the key inclusive design elements in the design of road link features; and sets out the guidance for reducing risk of harm to pedestrians during construction, operation and maintenance works.

-Maintaining Scotland's roads: A follow up report (2016)
+Maintaining Scotland's roads (2017)

-Maintaining Scotland's roads: A follow up report42 found that the condition of council maintained roads has remained stable at around 63 per cent in acceptable condition over the period 2011/12 to 2014/15, but that there is significant variation in road condition across councils.
-The report sets out the pressures on local roads maintenance budgets within context of reduced public spending and competing priorities of other public services.
+Audit Scotland's report, Maintaining Scotland's roads: A follow up report,38 found that the condition of council-maintained roads has remained stable at around 63 per cent in acceptable condition over the period 2011/12 to 2014/15, but that there is significant variation in road condition across councils.
+The report sets out the pressures on local roads maintenance budgets within The Road Maintenance Strategic Action Group set out a response to Audit Scotland's recommendations, which also raises three strategic points providing context to the detailed response to recommendations related to declining budgets, prioritisation of other public services, and need for wider governance change to better integrate planning and management of the transport system.